sandy-onori/Project-Java-and-Web-Development-/README.md

 - Insert the password "1234".
 Then click Ok.

+For the sake of simplicity, let's assume you have downloaded the files in this repository and put them into a folder called `myapp`.
 Now we need to import the database using the Workbench.
 Click on the menu "Server" then select "Data import".

 - Select "Import from Self-Contained File" in the "Data import" tab that you just opened.